Was and Were ESL Games, Activities and Worksheets

 ESL Was Were Game - Grammar and Speaking: Forming Sentences and Questions, Freer Practice - Group Work

-In this engaging was and were game, students practice forming affirmative and negative sentences as well as questions with was and were.
+In this engaging was and were game, students practice forming affirmative and negative sentences as well as questions with 'was' and 'were'.
 The game also helps students practice subject-verb agreement... read more

-ESL Was Were Game - Grammar and Speaking: Forming Sentences and Questions from Prompts, Freer Practice - Group Work In this engaging was and were game, students practice forming affirmative and negative sentences as well as questions with was and were.
+ESL Was Were Game - Grammar and Speaking: Forming Sentences and Questions from Prompts, Freer Practice - Group Work In this engaging was and were game, students practice forming affirmative and negative sentences as well as questions with 'was' and 'were'.
 The game also helps students practice subject-verb agreement.
 The first player looks at their cards and makes as many three-card sentences or questions as possible using each card once, e.g. 'They were late.'
 As the player creates each sentence or question, they lay the corresponding cards out on the table for everyone to see.
 For each correct sentence or question, the player scores a point.
 The player then takes the number of cards they used from the pile.
 Each player should always have nine cards until there are no cards left in the pile.
 Then, it's the next student's turn to play.
 The player with the most points at the end of the game wins. show less

 Was and Were Race